This blog post by Agustín Cáceres was originally posted on Inter-American Development Banks blog.

 In Chiapas, many children live under poor conditions: Illiteracy is 52.37 percent, many people lack access to potable water and sanitation, and many homes don’t have cement floors.
 Due to these conditions, more than 300,000 people, mostly members of indigenous communities, are at risk of contracting a Neglected Tropical Disease.

-Meanwhile, fifth and sixth graders participated in presentations about these and other NTDs, including Chagas disease and leishmaniasis, conducted both in Spanish and Tzeltal.
+Meanwhile, fifth and sixth graders participated in presentations about these and other NTDs, including leishmaniasis, conducted both in Spanish and Tzeltal.
 The students learned about the ways these diseases are transmitted, symptoms, and prevention measures such as identifying the tick responsible for transmitting the parasite that causes Chagas in their homes.
 Over 120 cases of this disease are diagnosed in Chiapas every year.

 “We try to make learning about NTDs fun for the kids in these communities.
 We tailor the messages and the activities to the different age groups and to their cultural context” said Dr. Janet Morales, State Coordinator for Chagas and Leishmaniasis of the Chiapas Health Institute.
 “We believe that working with these kids is highly effective.
 While they are playing and having a good time, they learn about NTDs and then transmit all this information to their parents at home, educating their own communities”.